Updated on September 22, 2020

-In Indiana, companies with six or more employees are subject to the state's antidiscrimination law.
+In Indiana, employers with six or more employees are subject to the state's antidiscrimination law, with the following exceptions:

 The Civil Rights Commission enforces state antidiscrimination law in Indiana.
 You can contact the Civil Rights Commission at 317-232-2600 or 800-628-2909 or go to its website.